 Well-established farm family training and mentoring beginning farmers in grass-based and organic dairying through the nationally accreditted Dairy Grazing Apprenticeship program (see www.dga-national.org for more information).
 DGA Master grazier is a lifelong dairy farmer with 30 years grazing experience, 20 of those under 100% grassfed (no grain) organic dairy management.
 Paid apprentices learn mob grazing, grassfed dairy husbandry and perennial pasture management at the farm, with more formal academic training through DGA and distance learning for a well-rounded foundation towards their own dairy start up and achieving Journey Dairy Grazier status (which aids in securing farm loans).
 Graduates may have opportunity to build their own herd, sharemilk the owners' herd or start their own dairy on one of the three farms.
 Share lease and share milk arrangements only available to those who have completed a DGA apprenticeship.

 Preferences and restrictions on agricultural activities:

 All land must remain under certified organic management.
-Perrenial pastures cannot be plowed.
+Perrenial pastures cannot be plowed (highly erodible land).
 A few acres are available for vegetable/fruit production.
-Owners' goals include cultivating new grass-based dairy farmers and dairy businesses by providing practical learning experiences, access to complementary education through a formalized apprenticeship program, and for graduates use of dairy facilities (subject to availability).
+Owners' goals include cultivating new grass-based dairy farmers, dairy and farm businesses by providing practical learning experiences, access to complementary education through a formalized apprenticeship program, mentoring and for graduates use of dairy facilities (subject to availability).

 Do you require a farmer who qualifies for agricultural assessment?: